In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 1. Set the Name of your match rule to MatchOnName.

-1. Scroll down to the Matching section, and then click the Edit Expression button.
+1. Scroll down to the Matching section, and click the Edit Expression button.

-1. Add the following SemQL Condition and click OK:
+1. In the SemQL Condition field, copy the expression below and click OK.

 Upper(Record1.FirstName) = Upper(Record2.FirstName)